A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

 Simple logistic regression models are used for methods relying on a treatment assignment model (IPTW KM, IPTW HZ, IPTW PV, PS Matching, AIPTW, AIPTW PV, G-Formula IPTW).
-Cox-Regression models are used for methods relying on an outcome model which takes right-censoring into account (G-Formula, AIPTW, G-Formula IPTW) and a GEE model is used in the corresponding PV based methods (G-Formula PV, AIPTW PV).
-For all four of the scenarios mentioned above the sample size is varied systematically.
+Cox models are used for methods relying on an outcome model which takes right-censoring into account (G-Formula, AIPTW, G-Formula IPTW) and a GEE model is used in the corresponding PV based methods (G-Formula PV, AIPTW PV).
+The EL method does not utilize any models and therefore only received the corresponding raw design matrix as input.
+For example, in the CO \& CT scenario the EL method received a matrix containing the variables $X_1, X_2, X_2^2, X_4, X_5, X_5^2$ whereas it only received the variables $X_1, X_2, X_4, X_5, X_5^2$ in scenario CO \& ICT.
+For all five of the scenarios mentioned above the sample size is varied systematically.
 In doing so, a broad range of realistic scenarios is covered, allowing detailed judgments about the performance of each method.

-Theoretically, it would be sufficient to adjust for the two confounders $X_2$ and $X_5$.
-However, when using a cox-regression model, the independent outcome predictors $X_1$ and $X_4$ also need to be accounted for.
-Ignoring these would lead to systematically biased estimated of the coefficients, because of non-collapsibility \parencite{Martinussen2013, Aalen2015}.
-It is also known that including predictors of the outcome in outcome models can result in smaller standard errors \parencite{Diop2021}.
-Comparing the goodness-of-fit of treatment assignment modelling based methods and outcome mechanism based methods in the CO \& CT scenario could therefore be misleading.
-We included the fifth and sixth scenario for this reason.
+The online appendix additionally includes further simulation scenarios, in which the covariate sets used were varied.